-Yesterday started out as just a normal every week Sunday morning.
-Steph and I were up early like normal and headed to church.
-We were tag team teaching the SMBC Thrive youth on reading their bible, taking the verses apart.
+A few years ago, Steph and I were up early like normal and headed to church.
+It appeared to be just a normal Sunday morning.
+We were tag team teaching the the youth at our church on reading their bible, taking the verses apart.
 We had talked it over together and we were ready to go.
 We headed out just like always and that’s when it happened.

 I saw God.

 I didn’t see God in the image that I was created in.
 I didn’t see a wise man older than time itself.
 I didn’t catch a glimpse of His robe as He passed by, but I clearly saw God in all of His power and in all of His might.
 I saw His hands wrap around me and Steph and others nearby as He made His presence known.

 We were just a few miles from home.
 We were talking about our plans to get breakfast at someplace different than our normal stop by Panera bread.
 That’s when I noticed in my right side mirror, a white truck going fast enough to pass me on the right side.
 The only problem with this was…..there was not a lane on the right side.
 There was only a ditch to my right and this truck was down in the ditch.
 A blink of an eye later as I watched in the rear view mirror, this same truck cut back across the road almost perpendicular to the highway, flipped over and landed on its top on the left side of the road.